Madhusr162/Task-Management/README.md

 **How to run the application:**
 It is same as how you run any other node.js application.
 **Prerequisites:**
-Visual studio code or any other similar tool postman or any other similar tool node js mongodb
+1. Visual studio code or any other similar tool
+2. Postman or any other similar tool
+3. Node js
+4. MongoDB

 **Steps:**
 1. You can open this in file downloaded in any development tool like visual studio code etc.,